thibautrey/Sleep-Dashboard/README.md

 5. Configure environment variables for Withings API credentials and database access.
 6. Use `docker compose up` to start the database and application services.

+## Docker Compose Setup

+The `docker-compose.yml` file defines two services:

+- **db** – a PostgreSQL database with default credentials `sleep`/`sleep`.
+- **app** – builds the Node image from this repository and runs the compiled server.

+Run `docker compose up` to build the images and launch both services.

 Formatting and linting can be run with `npm run format` and `npm run lint`.

 This README will be expanded with setup and usage instructions as the project evolves.